 This resource can be used as a starting point for a mentoring relationship but can also be used in an already established relationship.
+A link to this resource can be found in the resource section of this guide.

 2. Mentoring Covenant.